User Manual#

 from ethograph.labels.plots import plot_label_segments

-sel = {"keypoints": "beakTip", "individuals": "Crow1"}
+sel = {"keypoint": "beakTip", "individual": "Crow1"}

 # 3 labelled intervals (real onsets from the Moll2025 dataset)